📊 Projekt

 • Research Software Engineering (RSE) and software development for research

-• Text mining, data analysis, and digital methods in historiography and linguistics
+• Text mining, data analysis, and digital historiography

 • Artificial Intelligence (KI) and Large Language Models (LLMs) in research and teaching